 How Effectively Does Do Not Track Protect My Data?

-Few adhere to the rules
+Few Adhere to the Rules

-almost every browser comes with a DNT option
+Nearly every browser comes with DNT functionality

-the technology even works on websites that don't accept the DNT header
+The technology even works on websites that don't accept the DNT header

-DNT gives users a false sense of security
+Creates a false sense of security

 How Do I Activate Do Not Track?